saltstack/salt/doc/topics/targeting/globbing.rst

 Globbing
 ========

-The default matching that Salt utilizes is `shell-style globbing`_ around the :term:`minion id`.
-This also works for states in the :term:`top file`.
+The default matching that Salt utilizes is :py:mod:`shell-style globbing
+<python2:fnmatch>` around the :term:`minion id`.
+This also works for states
+in the :term:`top file`.

 .. note::